Badwater Basin as seen from Dante’s View

 Johnson moved to Death Valley as he suffered from a chronic medical condition, and it was thought the dry, clean desert air would do him some good.
 The “Scotty” refers to confidence man Walter Scott, known as “Death Valley Scotty”, who had, ironically enough, swindled Johnson into buying a bogus mining claim in the valley.
 Ultimately, though, the con man ended up being conned himself.
 Johnson invited Scotty to live in and maintain his castle, and used Scotty’s ability to tell tall tales to attract tourists to visit the castle for a fee.

 At this point, it was getting dark, so we headed back to Stovepipe Wells to check in to our hotel room.
 We did have one last bit of excitement for the day, though.
 As the clerk was checking me in, a motorhome in the campground across the street exploded.
-Thankfully, nobody was hurt in the motorhome, and the fire didn’t spread to the rest of the campground or the motel complex.
+Thankfully, nobody was hurt in the small truck that is designed for rough use, and the fire didn’t spread to the rest of the campground or the motel complex.
 The clerk, apologetic for the delay and a snafu with the check-out date, upgraded us to a better room at no charge, without us asking.
 A very nice (and unnecessary) gesture on his part, and so if you decide to head to Death Valley, consider staying at Stovepipe Wells.
 I like to reward good service, after all.

 In Part 2, I’ll cover the rest of our trip to Mordor.